No matter how long you’ve been a crocheter, you may have noticed crocheting tools tend to pile up over time.

 Of course, finding your crochet hook to start a project is fine if you have one… But what if you have several of different sizes?
-That’s when it starts to become a problem.
+That’s when it becomes a problem.

-May your crocheting experience become much calmer with these beneficial tips.
+Solve the problem with a simple solution!
+May your crocheting experience become calmer with these beneficial tips.

 1 – A Crochet Hook Case